AlexeyDate/Activities/README.md

 Application Activities developed in Android Studio

 ## Description
-You can enter link and open it using available browser on device
+You can enter the link and open it using available browser on device